turingschool/curriculum/tutorials/auth/authorization.markdown

 # Authorization with CanCan

-( Explain that authorization comes after authentication: are they allowed to do what they're trying to do? )
+Authorization is an important aspect to any enterprise-scale application.
+As a system, it is put in place to determine whether the current user has the permission to perform the requested action.
+Based on this, it typically happens after a user is authenticated during regular application flow.
+The important question to ask is, is the user allowed to do what they're trying to do?

 ## Getting Started